severo/pesticides_website/CONTRIBUTE.md

 - give information on the expected coding style
 - explain what to test with unit tests
 - explain what to test with integration tests
+- pass configuration values to the index.html file using mustache placeholders (for example {{config.svg.height}})